avery-laird/averylaird.com/_posts/2017-11-30-A-Simple-Jekyll-Post-Manager.markdown

 A few months ago, I stopped using Django + Mezzanine to manage my site.
 Now, I use Jekyll instead, and it's a terrific experience.
 Everything's simple, fast, and easy.
 I love it.
 That being said, I'm not happy with one thing in particular.
 Managing posts is a pain, and it becomes more difficult as the number of posts increase.
 And I think I know why: the posts are sorted by date.
 For humans -- or for me, anyway -- it's easier to remember posts by name.
 When we are trying to find a post, we hardly ever think "that post I wrote on November 22nd, 2017."
 We think, "that post called "How To Solve It.""

-Also, I don't want to construct those filenames.
-It's one of those tasks that's so simple to automate, it's annoying that we should do it by hand.
-So, I spend an hour writing a **very** simple, quick-and-dirty tool to manage my posts for me.
+We can use the default commands found in the Rakefile, eg `rake post['Hey!
+New Post!']`.
+However, I find that syntax a bit strange.
+Plus, it's very simple; it can't do much other than open a new post.
+So, I spent an hour writing a **very** simple, quick-and-dirty tool to manage my posts for me.
 There are two parts: a database file, and the posts in `_posts`.
 The database file serves only as a bijective (one-to-one) mapping between human friendly names, and Jekyll compliant names.
 A sample entry would look like this:

     # .projekts